ammr01/progtools/README.md

 to run example project use:<br><br>
 `runp example "arg1 arg2"`
 <br><br>
-this will execute example.py, and will pass arg1 and <br> arg2 to example elf file.<br>
+this will execute example.py, and will pass arg1 and <br> arg2 to example python file.<br>